Overview

 Webhook Signature

-Before you can verify signatures, you need to retrieve your endpoint’s secret from your Merchant Dashboard's Webhooks settings.
+Before you can verify signatures, you need to retrieve your endpoint’s Signature Secret from your Merchant Dashboard's Webhooks settings.

 Each secret is unique to the endpoint to which it corresponds.
 If you use the same endpoint for both test and live API keys, note that the secret is different for each one.
 Additionally, if you use multiple endpoints, you must obtain a secret for each one.